-Mr. Dale Mah, P.Geo., has prepared this Technical Report (the Report) on the Bolanitos Project (Bolanitos) for Endeavour Silver Corp.
-(EDR).
-Bolanitos is located in the state of Guanajuato, Mexico.
+This report provides updated information on the operation of Endeavour Silver Corporation's (EDR) Bolañitos Project, including an updated Mineral Resource and Mineral Reserve estimate.
+The information will be used to support disclosures in Endeavour Silver's Annual Information Form (AIF).
+Units used in the report are metric units unless otherwise noted.
+Monetary units are in United States dollars (US\$) unless otherwise stated.
 This report was prepared in accordance with the requirements and guidelines set forth in National Instrument 43-101 (NI43-101), Companion Policy 43-101CP and Form 43-101F1 (June 2011), and the mineral resources and reserves presented herein are classified according to Canadian Institute of Mining, Metallurgy and Petroleum ("CIM") Definition Standards - For Mineral Resources and Mineral Reserves, prepared by the CIM Standing Committee on Reserve Definitions and adopted by CIM Council on May 10, 2014.
-The mineral resource and mineral reserve estimates reported here are based on all available technical data and information as of December 31, 2020.
+The mineral resource and mineral reserve estimates reported here are based on all available technical data and information as of May 31, 2022.